Emtinan98/Backend-Project/README.md

 - Create, Read, Update, Delete feedback.
 - Create, Read, Update, Delete, Edit profile.
-- get point
 - Search for content .
+- can follow other reader.
+- Can view panel for the top 10 readers.
+- can view top 10 Comics.

 ### Visitor

-- View the content.
+- View the Comics.
 - View the reader profile.
+- Can view panel for the top 10 readers.
+- can view top 10 Comics.
-- Search for content.
+- Search for Comics.